Taming heavy-tailed features by shrinkage: Numerical study

 \subsection{Logistic regression with mislabeled data}

-In this subsection we consider the logistic regression with mislabeled data as characterized by \eqref{eq:3.2}.
-We minimize the weighted negative log-likelihood to derive $\widehat\bbeta^w$ and $\widetilde\bbeta^w$ as described in \eqref{eq:3.3} and \eqref{eq:3.4} to estimate the regression vector $\bbeta^*$ and compare their performances.
-All the samples are independently generated and all dimensions of features are independent to each other as well.
-The tuning parameters $\lambda$ and $\tau_1$ are chosen based on cross validation.
-We investigate both the low-dimensional and high-dimensional regimes. \begin{itemize}
+In this subsection, we consider the logistic regression with mislabeled data as characterized by \eqref{eq:3.2}.
+We minimize the weighted negative log-likelihood to derive $\widehat\bbeta^w$ and $\widetilde\bbeta^w$ as described in \eqref{eq:3.3} and \eqref{eq:3.4} to estimate the regression vector $\bbeta^*$ and compare their performance.
+The tuning parameters $\lambda$ and $\tau_1$ are chosen based on cross-validation.
+We investigate both the low-dimensional and high-dimensional regimes.